 - Experience in training and conditioning including an ability to establish and continue established training plans.

 - High level of communication and interpersonal skills with peers, staff, volunteers and public.

 - Proven ability to problem solve, especially with complex social species.

 Please complete the requested work history & education information on the application page, attach your resume and any certificates in the education section.
 This will assist us in assessing your suitability for this role.

-If you have a strong passion in animal welfare, species conservation, and an eagerness to support the operation of a major safari park’s primate team, we would love to hear from you!
+If you have a strong passion in animal welfare, species conservation, and an eagerness to support the operation of a major Safari Park's Life Sciences team, we would love to hear from you!